Politics of Taiwan: Control Yuan

+Based on the traditional Chinese censorate, the Control Yuan is an investigatory agency that monitors the other branches of government.
+It may be compared to the Court of Auditors of the European Union, the Government Accountability Office of the United States, a political ombudsman, or a standing commission for administrative inquiry.
+Before the 1990s, it was the upper chamber of the tricameral parliament.

 The Control Yuan (CY) was elected in 1947 by provincial legislatures.
 The current form since 1993 monitors the efficiency of public service and investigates instances of corruption.
 The 29 Control Yuan members are appointed by the president and approved by the Legislative Yuan; they serve 6-year terms.
 In recent years, the Control Yuan has become more active, and it has conducted several major investigations and impeachments.
 The current president of the Control Yuan is Chen Chu.